OMGitsPepe/deepfake-voice-detection/README.md

 dynamically using PyTorch's `pack_padded_sequence` to maintain computational efficiency without truncating critical temporal data.

 ## Results
-[cite_start]The primary evaluation metric is to achieve a development-set Equal Error Rate (EER) competitive with published SOTA on ASVspoof 5; current best result: 3.07% EER.
+The primary evaluation metric is to achieve a development-set Equal Error Rate (EER) competitive with published SOTA on ASVspoof 5; current best result: 3.07% EER.
 The model was evaluated on `ASVspoof5.dev.track_1.tsv` to ensure strict testing against unseen speakers and unknown attack types.